Last updated: 12 July 2026

 • How do I switch from AGL to Click (or vice versa)?

 Switching electricity retailers in Australia is straightforward.
-You can switch online, by phone, or through an independent comparison service.
+You can switch online, by phone, or through a comparison service.
 The process typically takes 2–5 business days and you will not experience any interruption to your electricity supply.
 Check for any exit fees on your current plan before switching.

 More comparisons